 Sari Palosaari is a Helsinki-based visual artist, born in Kemi, North of Finland.
 In her practice bodies, objects and materials are seen as active agents within the space-time continuum.
-Often minimal gestures highlight the subject/object’s own properties, features, affections and relations.
-The works can include durational processes generated by chemicals or sensor technics, i.a Palosaari injects soundless cracking agent, so called snail dynamite, into a rock that triggers it to slowly crack under the pressure throughout the duration of the exhibition.
+She often uses everyday objects and things at hand to do minimal gestures with and to highlight the subject/object’s own properties, features, affections and relations.
+The works can include durational material processes generated by chemicals or sensor technics, i.a Palosaari injects soundless cracking agent, so called snail dynamite, into a rock that triggers it to slowly crack under the pressure throughout the duration of the exhibition.

-Palosaari builds her works with emphatic site-specificity which includes thorough reading of the institutional, social, political, cultural and aesthetic context.
+Palosaari builds her works with emphatic site-specificity which includes thorough reading of the institutional, social, cultural and aesthetic context.